ABF-QC/Module2_Project1/Notebook/Analysis_w_Results.md

 Three regression models will be compare.
 Here are the three types of regression model we will be trying and their associated source module.

-different tools used to build the different model.
+Different tools used to build the model.
 1. A Linear Regression model
      - LinearRegression from SciKit Learn module
 2. A Polynomial Regression model